Landscape photography in particular, there is usually too much contrast

 2) Graduated Filters - The best ones are ND (Neutral Density) grads or Grey grads, which don't affect the natural colours in the image.
 Experiment with bracketing exposures (see below), so that you learn how the filter affects your images.

-However, I rarely bother to use grads anymore since I went digital, now I just use digital blending, but if there are moving elements in a scene, or if you're hand-holding, graduated filters may be the best choice
+However, I never use grads anymore, now I just use digital blending, but if there are moving elements in a scene, or if you're hand-holding (tut-tut), graduated filters may be the best choice

 Take two exposures

-Take one image correctly exposed for the sky (e.g. 1/250th at f8) , and another correctly exposed for the foreground (e.g. 1/60th at f8) then: - Layer Mask Method - To combine two frames in Photoshop
+Take one image correctly exposed for the sky (e.g. 1/250th at f8) , and another correctly exposed for the foreground (e.g. 1/60th at f8) then combine two frames in Photoshop

-Sometimes, you have to do the blending manually to get a professional look, as in the boat examples at the top.
-To do this, open both images, Ctrl A to select the light image, Ctrl C to copy it.
+Do the blending manually to get a professional look, as in the boat examples at the top.
+To do this, open both images, Ctrl A to select the bright sky image, Ctrl C to copy it.
 Then close this image.
-Ctrl V to paste the light image onto the darker image.
-Then use the Eraser tool at medium hardness to erase the light image (Layer 1) sky, revealing the darker sky underneath.
+Ctrl V to paste the bright sky image onto the dark sky image.
+Then use the Eraser tool at low hardness to erase the bright sky image (Layer 1), revealing the darker sky underneath.
 Doing this properly can take an hour or more for a professional result that won't show on large prints!

 More examples of images I created with Digital Blending: -